blueridgeboost/blueridgeboost.github.io/src/content/english/instructors/_index.md

   name: "Dorina Evans"
   role: "Teaching Assistant<br>Coding, Robotics, and Math"
   photo:  "/images/instructors/dorina.jpg"
-  bio: "Dorina is a seventh-grader at St. Anne’s-Belfield School.
-She is passionate about robotics and mathematics.

-  </p><p>
-  Dorina is a member of the _Next Level_ FLL Challenge Team, which won the Robot Design Award at the 24-25 FIRST Championship.
-Dorina leads the Blue Ridge Robotics FIRST Tech Challenge Team, which earned a Control Award for programming and robot design in January 2025, and co-leads the Aerial Drones _Siblings Squared_ Team, which qualified for the Northeast Regional Championship.
-At the 2024 _Girls Excelling in Math_ (GEM) competition, Dorina earned first place in the individual competitions, first overall in team rankings, and third place in team engineering.
+  bio: "<p>Dorina is a seventh-grader at St. Anne’s-Belfield School.
+She is passionate about robotics and mathematics.</p><p>Dorina is a member of the <i>Next Level_ FLL Challenge Team</i>, which won the Robot Design Award at the 24-25 FIRST Championship.
+Dorina leads the Blue Ridge Robotics FIRST Tech Challenge Team, which earned a Control Award for programming and robot design in January 2025, and co-leads the Aerial Drones Team, which qualified for the Northeast Regional Championship in 2025.
+At the 2024 <i>>Girls Excelling in Math<i> (GEM) competition, Dorina earned first place in the individual competitions, first overall in team rankings, and third place in team engineering."
-  "

 - enable : false
   name: "Aaush Kulkarni"
   role: "Robotics and Math Teacher"